 Why, then, is there an issue with opening up emotionally with a woman with whom the man has total respect?

-Is the respect creating a brick wall?
-Is it actually hindering any ability to make a full emotionally united partnership out if it?
+Is respect creating a brick wall?
+Is it hindering any ability to make an emotionally united partnership out of it?

 The Power of Lust

-If you have lust with someone and you fall in love, the love will keep you together and the lust will keep it alive.
+If you have lust with someone and you fall in love, the love will keep you together, and the lust will keep the relationship alive.

-Lust is important for a relationship to flourish.
+In my opinion, lust is essential for a relationship to flourish.
 We certainly need love, no question about it.
-Without lust the romance in a relationship can dwindle over time.
+But without lust, the romance in a relationship can dwindle over time.

 It’s lust that keeps some types of people from seeking other partners.
 Other types of people have the desire to remain faithful simply because of the love they feel.